 Below is a brief summary of the Algeria’s demographic, cultural, and economic background in order to help you target marketing campaigns in the most appropriate manner.
 The information will be accompanied by related suggestions on how to tailor advertising to respect this background.

-Algeria is one of the most populated Arabic-speaking countries, with over 40 million citizens in 2016.
+Algeria is one of the most populated Arabic-speaking countries, with about 45 million citizens in 2021.
 It has a very low foreign and European population – over 99% of Algerians are Arab-Berber.
 Only 15% of Algerians actively identify as Berber and live in mountainous regions, and Berber groups have often protested for autonomy.
-Over 70% of Algerians identify more strongly with an Arab identity and live in dense urban areas.
+Over 74% of Algerians identify more strongly with an Arab identity and live in dense urban areas.
 This division of the population suggests that marketers should avoid tribal messages in their ads and focus on marketing to an Arab identity while targeting Algeria’s cities.
-It is also important for marketers to avoid making any statements on Islam or incorporating themes such as drinking, gambling, and pornography into their advertisements due to the very high (greater than 99%) percentage of the population that is Sunni Muslim.
-Approximately 45% of the population is under the age of 24, so advertisement targeting should be done with a very young audience in mind.
+It is also important for marketers to avoid making any statements on Islam or incorporating themes such as drinking, gambling, and pornography into their advertisements due to the very high (about 98%) percentage of the population that is Sunni Muslim.
+Approximately 31% of the population is under the age of 14, so advertisement targeting should be done with a very young audience in mind.

 Algeria’s linguistic situation is unique due to the population split between a more urban Arab population and the large percentage of Berbers living in the country’s mountainous regions.
 Although both Arabic and Berber are counted as Algeria’s official languages, the greatest portion of the urban population does not speak any dialect of Berber.
 The Berber language is not taught in schools, and French is commonly used as a lingua franca so that the two groups can communicate with one another.
 By looking at the most common keywords used to access top Algerian-specific sites as well as the language on each site, we can conclude that most Algerians search in Arabic – usually but not always using the Arabic alphabet to do so.
 A majority of news and Algerian-specific sites were written in Arabic with a French option with a few using French as the primary language.
 Marketers should target their ads with a focus on the Arabic language, while also using some French and transliterated Arabic keywords.

-Algeria’s censorship laws are in general both vague and strict, and have resulted in a low Freedom House score of 7/15 for liberty of expression in media.
+Algeria’s censorship laws are in general both vague and strict and have resulted in a low Freedom House score of 1/4 for the liberty of expression in media and 32/100 for overall freedom.
 The central government controls the content of most Algerian news sources and reserves the right to block content on certain vaguely defined topics.
 Most blocked information and discourse is that which is deemed harmful to Algeria’s security or economics, indicates disapproval of the government, or disrespects Islamic morals.
 Laws that regulate Internet content have been repeatedly used in past years to prosecute those who publish content critical to the government or its policies.
 Foreign media is also regularly blocked when the government deems its content threatening or otherwise objectionable.
 A 2009 cybercrime law in Algeria makes it possible for any website to be blocked for threat to decency and security.
 Websites are not the only receivers of strict censorship – citizens have been charged for negativity toward the government on their Facebook posts in 2015.
 Marketers targeting Algeria should be very careful to avoid any inflammatory language in their ads and any criticism – or any mention – of Algerian policies, the president, and Islam.

 Algeria Internet Country Codes

 Algeria offers one top-level domain in Latin characters.
 Domains are administered by the Network Internet Center, and have very few restrictions.
 The only restriction to apply for a domain name is that the organization applying must have a presence in Algeria itself.
-A domain name costs about 1000 Algerian dinars, or 14 U.S. dollars, a year.
+A domain name costs vary according to the offers and service provider